 By Audley South Africa specialist Rob

-In one South African holiday you can stand in a desert, climb a mountain and relax on a sandy beach backed by tropical forest.
+In one South African vacation you can stand in a desert, climb a mountain and relax on a sandy beach backed by tropical forest.
 Add to this the vast abundance of wildlife to view from land, sea and air, some of the best wine in the world, and a fascinating cultural heritage to discover and you have a country that is both varied and exceptional.

 Things to do in South Africa, my selected highlights